 Please ensure that you are using the 9th edition of this text.
 The book has been enrolled in the bookstore's textbook rental program in order to minimize student expense.
-If the bookstore is out of copies, I recommend searching online vendors such as www.amazon.com or www.half.com.
+If the bookstore is out of copies, I recommend searching online vendors such as www.half.com.
 Used copies of the text can be found at these sites for reasonable prices.